microsoft/AzureDevOpsDemoGenerator/docs/Using-Private-template-URL.md

 # Using Private template URL

-Once you generate the custom tempalte using [Azure  DevOps Demo Generator - Tempalte Builder](https://azuredevopsdemogenerator.azurewebsites.net/), you can use the same template as a master copy to provision the sample projects.
+Once you generate the custom tempalte using [Azure  DevOps Demo Generator - Template Builder](https://azuredevopsdemogenerator.azurewebsites.net/), you can use the same template as a master copy to provision the sample projects.

 ## Provisioning your project from your custom template using public URL